Generic selectors

 All students in 7th through 11th grades are required to carry a full class load meaning they may not have any “off” periods.
 12th grade students alone are allowed to have “off” periods if they have met all their graduation requirements.
 During “off” periods seniors may leave campus if they sign out at the front desk.
 Upon return to school, seniors must then sign in.

 All advanced classes are offered on the premise that there are a sufficient number of students interested and qualified to fill the class.
-In order for a student to be admitted into an Honor, AP, or a CCP class, they must meet the following criteria:
+In order for a student to be admitted into an Honor or AP class, they must meet the following criteria:

-• Attend a FRCS informational meeting in the spring prior to submission of the class.
+• Attend an FRCS informational meeting in the spring prior to submission of the class.

 • Be recommended for the class by their current teacher for that subject

-• Consistently hold an A in the subject matter of the requested Honors, AP, or CCP class.
+• Consistently hold an A in the subject matter of the requested Honors or AP class.

-• Have a GPA of 3.0 or higher (this does not apply to incoming freshman).
+• Have a GPA of 3.0 or higher (this does not apply to incoming freshmen).

-• Demonstrate the maturity to handle the increased work load that accompanies an Honors, AP, or CCP class.
+• Demonstrate the maturity to handle the increased workload that accompanies an Honors or AP class.

 • Have a steady history of strong attendance without being tardy.